In 2012, I occupied the dinky, weird little space at the back of my property and declared it my greenhouse.

 As you can see, it was a somewhat underwhelming space.

-Over time, I scoured recycling centres, tip shops and kerbside collections for things to fill it with.
+Over time, I scoured recycling centres, tip shops and kerbside collections for things to fill it.

-I’m currently designing a new greenhouse fitout.
+I’m currently designing a new greenhouse renovation.
 But first, I need to figure out what I need and what I don’t need.

 My potting bench is pushed up against the back wall of my house, and as you can see, a piece of

 So while the position of the bench is great, I would prefer to create a bench space that takes up the entire corner space.
 With a shelf or two underneath, it will be a great space to store my potting mix.

 My seedling stand was recycled from my Nan’s orchid greenhouse.